Enigmatic-Smile/docs/reimbursement.md

 }
 ```

+### Failed automated reimbursements

+Automated reimbursement requests can fail – e.g.: account does not have enough credits, transient issue or transaction is not reimbursement eligible (see [Eligibility](https://fidel.uk/docs/reimbursement#eligibility) section).
+In these cases, they can be retried as described in the [Retry](https://fidel.uk/docs/reimbursement#retry) section.

 ## Webhook

 When a reimbursement status is updated from `pending` to `issued` or `failed` the webhook named `transaction.reimbursement.status` is triggered.
 The webhook will send the full transaction object with the updated `reimbursement.status`.
 See the example below with the update to `issued` status: